keriganmarketing/medlicense/user/pages/03.services/06.medicare-medicaid-registration/default.md

 enablefeatureboxes: false
 visible: true
 googletitle: 'Medicare / Medicaid Registration'
-googledesc: 'We make the path to receiving your Medicare/Medicaid credentials straightforward and reduce the time it takes to complete your Medicare/Medicaid Credentialing Process.
-To start, simply complete our form, forward to MedLicense.com your CV, and then await for your licensure packet to arrive in 3-5 business days.'
+googledesc: 'We make your Medicare/Medicaid credentials straightforward and reduce the time it takes to complete your Medicare/Medicaid Credentialing Process.
+To start, simply complete our form, forward us your CV, and then await for your licensure packet to arrive in 3-5 business days.'
 twitterenable: true
 twittercardoptions: summary
 twittertitle: 'Medicare / Medicaid Registration'
-twitterdescription: 'We make the path to receiving your Medicare/Medicaid credentials straightforward and reduce the time it takes to complete your Medicare/Medicaid Credentialing Process.
-To start, simply complete our form, forward to MedLicense.com your CV, and then await for your licensure packet to arrive in 3-5 business days.'
+twitterdescription: 'We make your Medicare/Medicaid credentials straightforward and reduce the time it takes to complete your Medicare/Medicaid Credentialing Process.
+To start, simply complete our form, forward us your CV, and then await for your licensure packet to arrive in 3-5 business days.'
 articleenabled: false
 musiceventenabled: false
 orgaenabled: false